jamesshocking/collapse-spark-dataframe/README.md

 name
 ```

 Recursion solves one problem but Python raises another.
 Unfortunately Python does not support passing function attributes by reference.
-What this means is that when you pass a value to a function, Python makes a copy of it.
-In the case of the recursion example, for each iteration of the parse_schema function, Python makes a copy of the depth parameter rather than modify the original version.
+When you pass a value to a function, Python makes a copy of it, no reference to the original is maintained.
+Every time we iterate parse_schema, Python makes a copy of the two parameters, schema and depth such that when we increment depth by 1, on the recursive function call, the original copy of depth remains unchanged.

-This is a problem as each iteration of the parse_schema function will not know what came before it.
-Without somethinge extra, we will not be able to create an array of branches and return them as the output of the parse function.
+This is a problem as each iteration of parse_schema will not know what came before it.
+We will not be able to create an array of branches and return them as the output of the parse function.
+To overcome this limitation, we wrap the parse function within another function, and use the context of the parent function as a place holder for all hierarchical pathways that represent the complete schema.